What happens if you can't pay your credit card?

 Your credit can be affected

-Your account may charge-off or enter debt collection
+Your account may be charged-off or enter debt collection

 When an account is past due, prior to charge-off, it is usually in collections but not placed with a debt collection agency.
-We won't give many details about the charge-off and debt collection processes here, as they can be different for each situation.
+Details about the charge-off and debt collection processes can be different for each situation.

 Options if you can't make your minimum payment